 Candelo Village Festival | April 21 to 23

-Candelo’s Town Hall will be the primary festival hub, where the Bobby Roger Bar will be.
-Other venues include Candelo Hotel (free tunes from the Candelo Blues Club), The Crossing Gallery (a gorgeous exhibition of Candelo’s history), and The General Store, The Service Station, Two Blokes food and the Bowling Club are all onboard too..
+Candelo’s Town Hall is the primary festival hub, where the Bobby Roger Bar will be.
+Other venues include a pop-up book store and writer’s hub by Candelo Books, Candelo Hotel (free tunes from the Candelo Blues Club), The Crossing Gallery (a gorgeous exhibition of Candelo’s history), and The General Store (daily black board sessions), The Service Station, Two Blokes Food and the Bowling Club are all onboard too..